Aniketkumarroy/ugv_swarm/README.md

 ```
 you can give goal pose in rviz to make the robot move and create map

-to lacalize the bot in a map run localization
+to localize the bot in a map run localization
 first launch bot in gazebo then in a different terminal launch localization with the map(compulsory argument)
 ```bash
 ros2 launch ugv_swarm launch_localization.launch.py map:=<path to map yaml file>